 Now, some people might consider this a “pity party.”
 But personally I don’t like that phrase.
 It’s too reminiscent of “stiff upper lip,” which sounds more uncomfortable than brave.

 How can it help to deny your suffering?
 If someone else had the same despair, your heart would naturally go out to them.
 So why shouldn’t you care for yourself too as long as it doesn’t become an unhealthy self-obsession?

 Don’t be afraid to acknowledge the depth or pain of your challenges, and take time to cultivate compassion for yourself.
 In fact, this is the way to gradually heal your mind and heart, regardless of whether externals change.
-It took me ten years to finally accept my own suffering, but I finally did.
+It took me ten years to accept my own suffering, but I finally did.
 So I know you can too.